-- 1. Up to two Class A 4-wire loops can be connected to the control panel at once. - 2.
-The wiring class of the external power source must match the wiring class of the device being poweredf.
+- 1. One Class A 4-wire loop can be connected to the control panel. - 2.
+The wiring class of the external power source must match the wiring class of the device being poweredf. - 3.
+Smoke power is supplied to the Class A loop as shown below.